-To be honest, I was a little skeptical about how good homemade vanilla extract could be compared to the commercial brands, but even so I decided to give it a try.
+To be honest, I was a little skeptical about how good homemade vanilla extract could be compared to commercial brands, but even so, I decided to give it a try.
 That was a few months ago and I haven’t looked back since.

 These are the best homemade gifts you can make in a budget.
 I can assure you that everyone will LOVE it.
 Seriously.
 Who does not use vanilla extract?